≡ Menu

 Homeopathic medications are also…

-Commonly recommended for this skin condition.
-Tea Tree Oil will help to disinfect and clean the area, while Apple Cider Vinegar ought to help fight off the bad bacteria that are causing the infection.
-These can be used as temporary measures of relief or to accompany your vet’s oral treatments.
-We however would not recommend that you use them in conjunction with any topical creams.
+It is commonly recommended for this skin condition.
+Tea Tree Oil will help disinfect and clean the area, while Apple Cider Vinegar should help fight off the harmful bacteria causing the infection.
+These can be used as temporary relief measures or to accompany your vet’s oral treatments.
+We, however, would not recommend using them in conjunction with topical creams.

 In extreme cases…